mbernste/mbernste.github.io/_posts/2024-01-28-invertible_matrix_theorem.md

 $$\boldsymbol{A}' := \begin{bmatrix}\boldsymbol{a}_{*,1} & \dots & \boldsymbol{a}_{*,n} & \boldsymbol{b} \end{bmatrix}$$

 Because all of the columns of this new matrix are linearly independent, its column rank is $n+1$.
 However, the matrix still only has $n$ rows and thus, the maximum row rank of this matrix is $n$.
-However, this is in contradiction to [Theorem 2 from my post on spaces induced by matrices](https://mbernste.github.io/posts/matrixspaces/), which states that the row rank is equal to the column rank.
+However, this is in contradiction to [Theorem 2  (row rank equals column rank) from my post on spaces induced by matrices](https://mbernste.github.io/posts/matrixspaces/), which states that the row rank is equal to the column rank.
 Thus, it must be the case that our assumption is wrong.
 There does not exist a vector $\boldsymbol{b} \in \mathbb{R}^n$ that lies outside the span of $\boldsymbol{A}$'s column space.
 Thus, $\boldsymbol{A}$'s column space is all of $\mathbb{R}^n$.

 $\square$